Treatment of Scars on the Face and Body:

 Forehead scars: Forehead scars are most commonly caused by accidents or falls that result in a break in the skin requiring sutures.
 Scars can be refreshed and revised using a combination of scar revision techniques that are ideal for forehead scars and facial scars.
 Usually these scars follow a pattern of poor scar formation including hypopigmentation, depression of scars, and visibility of scars along the edges.
 If you live in the Los Angeles area and are considering scar revision for a traumatic forehead scar, you may be a candidate for a combination of laser, scar revision surgery, and subcision to repair your scar.
 Dr. Raffy Karamanoukian is a double board certified plastic surgeon and an expert in scar revision surgery.
 He has performed countless lip scar revisions, facial scar revisions, keloid revisions, and forehead scar revisions in his Los Angeles plastic surgery practice.
 Procedures usually are performed on an outpatient basis and can improve the overall quality and visibility of your scare in as little as one session.
 If you have questions about scar revision and forehead scars, please call our Los Angeles plastic surgery office at 310-998-5533.

 If you have been in an accident or have suffered an injury in which you developed a forehead scar, you may be a candidate for a combination scar revision regimen that can either eliminate or improve the visibility of your scar.
 Forehead scars can be particularly troublesome for patients as they represent a deformity in a very visible and exposed area of the face.
 Unlike other parts of the body, the forehead is a relatively flat area that can be dramatically changed by the presence of a linear or stellate scar.
 Most scars that form on the forehead show up as a linear hypopigmentation or hyperpigmentation coupled with either a raised scar or a depressed scar.
 There are many options available for scar revision, including laser scar treatment, dermabrasion, subcision, and scar revision surgery.
 One of the most knowledgeable and experienced plastic surgery experts in the Los Angeles area is Dr. Raffy Karamanoukian, a board certified plastic surgeon who specializes in cosmetic plastic surgery and scar revision surgery.
 Dr. Karamanoukian can approach your scar using a multi-pronged approach that minimizes recovery and maximizes outcome after treatment.
 Call 310-998-5533 to speak to our Los Angeles plastic surgery patient care coordinator regarding your surgical and nonsurgical options for scar revision.
-If you are traveling from out of the country or outside of the Los Angeles area, Dr. Karamanoukian is available by Skype in consultation by calling our office and scheduling an appointment.
+If you are traveling from out of the country or outside of the Los Angeles area, Dr. Karamanoukian can provide specific treatment protocols that can work alongside your travel arrangements.

 Acne scars: Patients who have acne scars are often uncomfortable with the appearance of the scars under various forms of light.
 Acne scars can become more noticeable as a result of skin wrinkling, skin edging, hyper or hypopigmentation, exposure to the sun, and progressive scar formation.
 Often, the eruption of cystic acne can come all at once and cause acne scars to form in clusters all over the forehead, cheeks, mid face, and neck.
 These acne scars can often be dark in color, irregular in shape, thickened, or hollow.
 The two most common types of acne scars that are found in our Los Angeles plastic surgery office are atrophic acne scars or dark acne scars.
 Some patients also have large chickenpox scars that may also be similar in appearance to acne scars, presenting with pigmentation or hollowing of the skin.